 A former chief economist at the Cabinet Office, Jonathan Portes, said the figure was adding together supposed savings that could not be compared.
 “Adding increased exports and reduced government expenditure is literally meaningless.
 The results mean nothing.
 It isn’t research, it’s junk,” he said.

 “Adding increased exports and reduced government expenditure is literally meaningless.
 The results mean nothing.
 It isn’t research, it’s junk,”Jonathan Portes, The Guardian 27 December 2016

 This is probably the reason the web page was taken down a long time ago.
 Although parts of the site have been archived, the one calculating the £450 million a week isn’t one of them.
-Fortunately, I saved a personal copy of it.
-See it HERE.
+Fortunately, I saved a personal copy of it in PDF format.

 Change Britain took Open Europe’s supposed ‘savings’ from scrapping ‘burdensome’ regulations of March 2015 and concluded that most of them would never actually materialise, either because they were international obligations that we would still need to abide by or the items had not been highlighted in the government’s red tape review.

 They concluded the true savings were not in fact £33 billion but a bit less, actually £1.2 billion.
 Quite a difference, eh?

 But that’s not all. £1.058 billion (of the £1.2 billion) came from scrapping the 1998 Data Protection Act and presumably replacing it with nothing.
 Further, another £1.303 billion of savings were supposed to come from scrapping the 2008 Motor Vehicles (Type Approval) (Amendment) Regulations.
 These are from the UNECE (United Nations Economic Commission for Europe) and in or out of the EU they would still bind us.
 So no saving there either.